disposableidentities/healthcrisis/README.md

 (Other barcode sharing use cases TBD with larger community.)

 **Citizens -> Government:**
-A citizen app sends a health condition message/report to the government.
+A citizen app sends health condition messages/reports to the government.
 The collected data is used by the government for risk management purposes, impact prediction (based on location data), etc.
 (From Andrea: Regular asymmetric encryption can be used.)

 ### Interaction diagrams